Skip Navigation

 in-person event

-The Symposium is an affordable, engaging opportunity for teachers and counselors to earn professional development hours while acquiring valuable education tools targeted for all students—not only those with learning differences.
+The Symposium is an affordable, engaging opportunity for parents, teachers, and counselors to earn professional development hours while acquiring valuable education tools targeted for all students—not only those with learning differences.

 Breakout Sessions: